 1. Power Pilates Complete Mat Academy

-Power Pilates was created by a community of Pilates instructors focused on Classical practices.
-This certification is a crowd favorite (according to the people of Reddit) and one of the most independent-learning options if you’re looking for a complete mat certification.
+Power Pilates was created by a community of Pilates instructors rooted in Classical Pilates.
+This certification is a crowd favorite (according to the people of Reddit) and one of the most independent-learning-friendly options if you’re looking for a complete mat certification.
 Power Pilates offers a bundle of their Beginner (Mat I), Intermediate (Mat II), and Advanced (Mat III) mat courses that build on each other to help you go beyond the basics of mat Pilates.

 You can start with just their Core Mat I class or sign up for all three at once, whichever you prefer.
-Their Complete Mat Bundle is $1700, which includes e-copies of class materials.
+Their Complete Mat Bundle is listed at$1700 and includes digital course of materials.
 If you prefer hard copies, they are offered for an additional $250.

 Pros: Follows a more studio-style experience; provides advanced training.

-Cons: Expensive for an online program; no discussion of one-on-one office hours.
+Cons: Expensive for an online program; limited mention of one-on-one support.

 2. ISSA Mat Pilates Instructor Course

 ISSA, or the International Sports Science Association, has been providing fitness education since 1988.
-Their certification is the place to start if you want to get your toes wet before jumping into a big investment or career change.
-Many in-person and some online programs can get pricey and intensive very quickly, which can deter many people who haven’t fully committed to the idea.
-ISSA’s certification solves a lot of that.
+Their certification is the place to start if you want to get your feet wet before jumping into a big investment or career change.
+Many in-person and some online programs can get pricey and intensive very quickly, which can be a turnoff if you’re still figuring out whether this path is right for you.
+ISSA makes that first step feel a lot more approachable.

 3. BASI Mat Flex Program